2019 Houston Astros season: June

-July
+July, pre-All-Star break

+On July 2, right-hander José Urquidy made his major league debut starting at Coors Field versus the Rockies.
+Urquidy worked 3 2/3 innings, struck out four and allowed two runs on six hits.

 Yuli Gurriel became the first Astro to score a run and RBI in seven consecutive games, and the fifth to homer in five consecutive games on July 7, including a game-tying grand slam in an 11–10 win versus the Los Angeles Angels.
 He won the AL Player of the Week Award for the week ending July 8, his second weekly honor.
 He homered six times in all five of the Astros games, collecting nine hits with an OPS of 1.812.

+MLB All-Star Game

-For the third successive season, six players represented Houston at the All-Star Game, hosted at Progressive Field in Cleveland, the most in baseball.
-Four starters were named, including Alex Bregman, Michael Brantley, Justin Verlander, and George Springer.
-Pitchers Gerrit Cole and Ryan Pressly also were reserves.
+For the third successive campaign, six players represented Houston at the MLB All-Star Game, hosted on July 9 at Progressive Field in Cleveland, the most in baseball.
+Four Astros were named to the starting lineup, including Alex Bregman, Michael Brantley, Justin Verlander, and George Springer, also the most.
+Pitchers Gerrit Cole and Ryan Pressly were also selected as reserves.
+Verlander became the fifth Astros hurler to be named starting pitcher at the Midsummer Classic, succeeding J. R. Richard (1980), Mike Scott (1986), Roger Clemens (2004), and Dallas Keuchel (2015).

+During the bottom of the second inning, Brantley doubled home Bregman off Clayton Kershaw for the first tally of the contest.
+The American League retained the lead until the close of the game, prevailaing 4–3.